Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

 \section{Trivialization of symmetry-protected phases}

-In this section, we show the trivialization of symmetry-protected phases.
+In this section, we show that all SPT phases of MPS with respect to a finite nilpotent group $G$ trivialize under $G$-CMF transformations.
 We describe a protocol that transforms an SPT state into a product state in the trivial phase while respecting the symmetry described by a finite nilpotent group.
 The protocol proceeds in $M$ rounds of measurements interleaved with low-depth circuits.
 The reverse transformation then follows immediately as two copies of an SPT state belong to the trivial phase~\cite{Schuch2011_Phases2}; transforming one copy to the trivial phase leaves an SPT state on the second.

 We begin by choosing a representative state for the SPT phase.
 We then explain the details of our protocol and demonstrate that it successfully achieves the desired transformation.
 Then, we analyze the resources required for its implementation, including its circuit depth and probability of success.